 One approach is to choose a small number of ETFs that will form the long-term foundation of your portfolio, for example providing exposure to Australian shares, global shares and fixed interest (bonds).
 You can add to these over time.

-ETFs can be an attractive way for newcomers to sharemarket investing to get a sense for investment, and to start building their wealth.
+ETFs can be an attractive way for newcomers to sharemarket investing to get a sense of investment and to start building their wealth.
 They’re easy-to-use, cost-effective and versatile investment options, and their diversification is a critical benefit not just when you’re making investments for your wealth now, but for the longer term, too.

 The table below displays some of the International Broad Based ETFs available on our database with the highest three-year returns (sorted highest to lowest by three-year returns and then alphabetically by provider name).
 Use Canstar’s ETF comparison selector to view a wider range of products.
 Canstar may earn a fee for referrals.